 Dr Rob Gess is a palaeontologist (fossil researcher) and Research Associate of the Albany Museum.
 He is South Africa's leading researcher on Devonian (420 – 359 million year old) ecosystems and Early Vertebrates (ancient fish and early four legged creatures).
-His research is currently supported by grants from the Palaeontological Centre of Excellence in Palaeontology, based at the University of the Witwatersrand and the Geology Department of Rhodes University.
+His research is currently supported by grants from the Millennium Trust and the NRF-DST Centre of Excellence in Palaeosciences, based at the University of the Witwatersrand.

 The Late Devonian Waterloo Farm lagerstätten (exceptional fossil site) outside Grahamstown, continues to be his main focus of research.
 His excavations at Waterloo Farm have revealed the most complete high latitude Famennian (latest Devonian) ecosystem in the world, including at least 20 taxa of Early Vertebrates representing most Devonian orders, the most complete Famennian flora in the world and both water and land living invertebrates.
 Exceptional preservation of much of the material allows unique glimpses of the normally unpreserved soft tissue remains of early animals.